lingsitu1290/Protests-Vis/README.md

 **Description**

 Inspired by the attempted Turkish coup on July 15th 2016, Spark was created to visualize and analyze 2016 protests around the world over time.
-An application programming interface is also created for ease of access to data for developers.
+An application programming interface was also created for ease of access to data for developers.

 **How it works**